On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 2: Theory of Spin-photon Bell State Generation with Single-photon Scattering

 The exponential distribution describes the probability of a random spin-flip occurring in a certain time period, where the spin-flip event is assumed not to depend on how much time has passed in the protocol (i.e. it is memory-less).
 Similarly, for a $\hat{R}_y(\pi)$ pulse applied on an arbitrary spin state $\rho_s$,

 where the initial spin density matrix is

 and $p_\pi$ is the probability of introducing the depolarizing error during a $\hat{R}_y(\pi)$ rotation found similarly as in Eq.~(\ref{eq:pih}).
-Using Eq.~(\ref{eq:depolpi}) and $\rho_1=\rho_2=\rho_3=0,\text{ }\rho_4=1$, the total $\pi$-rotation pulse fidelity which includes the contribution from both coherent and incoherent spin-flip processes can be estimated to be
+As a quick sanity check, using Eq.~(\ref{eq:depolpi}) and $\rho_1=\rho_2=\rho_3=0,\text{ }\rho_4=1$, the total $\pi$-rotation pulse fidelity which includes the contribution from both coherent and incoherent spin-flip processes can be estimated to be